A Unified Framework for Linear-Programming Based Communication Receivers: LP Relaxation

 \section{LP Relaxation}

-In order to reduce the description complexity of {\bf LP1}, we introduce auxiliary variables whose constraints, along with those of the elements of $\bldg \in \mathbb{R}^{N_{\cYY}}$, will form the relaxed LP problem.
+In order to reduce the description complexity of {\bf LP1}, we introduce auxiliary variables whose constraints, along with those of the elements of the vector $\bldg$ defined previously, will form the relaxed LP problem.
 We introduce auxiliary variables $p_{j,\bldbb}$ for each $j\in\cL$, $\bldb \in \cB_j$, and we form the vector